220808-Java-React-Enterprise/Delane-P0/ProjectFolder/README.md

 ## Future Updates:
 - [ ] Persistent cart - not ready to check out yet?
 Don't worry your cart will still be here when you log back in.
+- [ ] More function to the backstage - Shop managers will have more abilities.
 - [ ] More shops - Find products from all your favorite brands.
 - [ ] More products - From Bubble Baths to Bath Bombs and even rubber ducks, we'll never stop expanding!
 - [ ] Optimizing the app - You feedback is always welcome and used to make the Bubble Craft app a smoother and more convenient experience. 😊